luxfi/evm/docs/releasing/README.md

     git clone git@github.com:luxfi/luxd.git
     ```

-6. Checkout correct Luxd version, the version should match the one used in Subnet-EVM `go.mod` file
+6. Checkout correct Luxd version, the version should match the one used in EVM `go.mod` file

     ```bash
     cd luxd